Simon Bailey - QPM, DL President

-In June 2013 following successful appointments as Assistant Chief Constable and Deputy Chief Constable within Norfolk, Mr Bailey was temporarily promoted to Temporary Chief Constable and in September 2013 was appointed Chief Constable by the Police and Crime Panel.
+In June 2013 following successful appointments as Assistant Chief Constable and Deputy Chief Constable within Norfolk, Mr Bailey was promoted to Temporary Chief Constable and in September 2013 was appointed Chief.

 In January 2014 Mr Bailey became the National Police Chiefs Council lead for Child Protection Abuse Investigation and in May 2016 became national lead for Violence and Public Protection.

-He has a Master’s degree at Cambridge University and an honorary doctorate from Bedford University
+He has a Master’s degree from Cambridge University and an honorary doctorate from Bedford University

 In January 2016, he was awarded the Queen’s Police Medal for Distinguished Service.